ccliu2/ccliu2.github.io/cats.md

 ---
-layout: subpage
+layout: photo
-title: Cats Photo
+title: Cats
 permalink: /cats/
 ---

+## This is Marmalade